RcppCore/Rcpp/README.md

 ### Documentation

-The package ships with nine pdf vignettes, including a [recent introduction to Rcpp](https://cran.r-project.org/package=Rcpp/vignettes/Rcpp-introduction.pdf) now published as a [paper in TAS](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.2017.1375990) (and as a
+The package ships with ten pdf vignettes, including a [recent introduction to Rcpp](https://cran.r-project.org/package=Rcpp/vignettes/Rcpp-introduction.pdf) now published as a [paper in TAS](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.2017.1375990) (and as a